knotsanimation/knots-pipe-internals/src/knots-hub.build/README.md

 If you have any problem with the last build you just deploy on the server, you could delete it version folder on the server and restart the build.

-However keep in mind that if someone started knots-hub in the interval since the build is deployed on the server then this might create issues for this user.